-The following activities, as detailed in the Royal Australian Air Force Welfare Trust Fund Corporate Plan for the reporting period 2021 - 2022, enabled the Fund to meet objectives.
+The following activities, as detailed in the Royal Australian Air Force Welfare Trust Fund Corporate Plan for the reporting period 2022 - 2023, enabled the Fund to meet objectives.

 Activity Performance Monitoring and Measurement Analysis LOW COST LOANS Objective: Make low cost loans available to eligible persons.
-Compare current year financial data sets against previous year data sets and against cash flow forecasts. \$9,695,600 was loaned to Air Force members compared with \$12,003,700 in the previous year.
-COVID 19 restrictions and lockdowns reduced workplace Results: The Fund provided 1,908 loans to Air Force members totalling \$9,695,600.
-Review loan achievement compared with desired objective of at least 75% of loans being issued to aviators holding the rank of up to and including Corporal; and Officer Cadet to Flight Lieutenant. attendance, which may have contributed to lower loan requests as would increased competition from pay day loan vendors.
-The Fund has engaged a marketing specialist to develop marketing strategies and products with the objective of raising the profile of the Fund and 3.
-Review maintenance of real value of loans. increasing loan requests.
-58.1% of loans approved were issued to aviators holding the rank of up to and including Corporal and 15.1% to Officer Cadet to Flight Lieutenant, bringing the
+Compare current year financial data sets against previous year data sets and against cash flow forecasts.
+1. \$10,504,414 was loaned to Air Force members compared with \$9,695,600 in the previous year.
+This increase in loans issued is indicative of the competitive loans offered by the Results: The Fund provided 2,051 loans to Fund as compared to those in the marketplace in which Air Force members totalling \$10,504,414.
+Review loan achievement compared with desired objective of at least 75% of loans being issued to interest rates have continued to increase this financial year. aviators holding the rank of up to and including Corporal; and Officer Cadet to Flight Lieutenant.
+59.9% of loans approved were issued to aviators holding the rank of up to and including Corporal and 14.1% to Officer Cadet to Flight Lieutenant, bringing the combined total of 3.
+Review maintenance of real value of loans.
+74.0%.
+The maximum value of the loan available to service personnel remains at \$5,500, to be reviewed in 2023-24.